 Arashiyama is in the Nishiyama area of Kyoto’s Ukyo Ward.
 Centered around the Togetsukyo Bridge that spans the Katsura River, it is one of the most scenic spots in Kyoto and hosts countless visitors from Japan and abroad.

 From mid-November, Arashiyama’s maple trees are dyed red and yellow, creating a picturesque landscape in striking contrast with the fresh green months.
-Pictures with the colorful mountains in the background and the bridge in front are frequently subjects of social media posts.
+Pictures with colorful mountains in the background and the bridge in front are frequently subjects for social media posts.

 To reach Togetsukyo Bridge, get off at JR Saga-Arashiyama Station or Hankyu Arashiyama Station and walk for about 15 minutes.
 There are plenty of restaurants and souvenir shops in the area to enrich your visit.

-9. Kyoto Prefectural Botanical Garden: Trees from around the world light up the night
+9. Kyoto Botanical Gardens: Trees from around the world light up the night

-Kyoto Prefectural Botanical Garden is Japan's oldest public botanical garden.
+Kyoto Botanical Gardens are Japan's oldest public botanical garden.
 It is located right next to Kitayama Station on the Kyoto Municipal Subway, giving it easy access.

 The southern half of the park features a large flower bed and a symmetrical Western-style rose garden.
 Conversely, the northern half is home to the natural Naragi-no-Mori forest.
 Botanical beauty can be appreciated throughout the entire garden, including the Plant Ecology Garden, where flora from all over Japan are planted in conditions close to their natural environment.

-In autumn, the area around the forest is uniquely beautiful when species such as Japanese maple, metasequoia, ginkgo, and Formosan gum change color.
-From mid-November to late November (November 14 – 29, 2020), the garden is lit up at night, and the beauty of the trees and the colorful leaves is intoxicating.
+In autumn, the area around the forest is uniquely beautiful when species such as Japanese maple (momiji), metasequoia, ginkgo, and Formosan gum change color.
+From mid-November to late November, the garden is lit up at night, and the beauty of the trees and the colorful leaves is intoxicating.

 10. Kifune Shrine: A landscape of lanterns and autumn leaves